 Unfortunately, many train accidents occur due to human error or mechanical failure.
 By working with our attorneys, we can investigate if negligence contributed to an incident and if you have a potential injury claim.

-Our firm has more than 30 years of experience working on behalf of people injured in transportation accidents in Washington, D.C., Maryland and Virginia.
+Our firm has more than 30 years of experience working on behalf of people injured in transportation accidents in Washington, DC.

 Koonz, McKenney, Johnson & DePaolis L.L.P.